 - Follow the terms of your tenancy agreement

-Estate agents and landlords cannot keep your deposit in their own bank account.
+Estate agents and landlords cannot keep your deposit in their own bank accounts.
 They are required to pay it into a Tenancy Deposit Plan (TDP).

-This hinders them from spending the money.
-It also gives you the extra protection that could assist you to get your money back when you move out.
+This helps to prevent them from spending the money.
+It also gives you the extra protection that could assist you in getting your money back when you move out.